redhat-appdev-practice/website/src/tracks/devops/tekton-pipelines.md

 ### Pipelines

 In the previous lab we gave an introduction to Tekton and created at Tekton Task.
-In this lab we are going to string together a series of task in order to create a full [Tekton Pipeline](https://tekton.dev/docs/pipelines/pipelines).
+In this lab we are going to string together a series of pre created task in order to create a full [Tekton Pipeline](https://tekton.dev/docs/pipelines/pipelines) that builds a Quarkus Java application, creates a Container Image, and deploys that image.

 # Lab